-(a) Applicants for admission to candidature in the Master of Education shall be admitted if they hold the equivalent of a four-year qualification in teaching, from this or another university. (b) Applicants for admission to candidature must provide evidence of at least one year's experience in a field of employment relevant to the course and acceptable to the School Board.
+Applicants for admission to candidature in the Master of Education shall be admitted if they hold the equivalent of a four-year qualification in teaching, from this or another university.

-- (a) To be eligible for the award of Master of Education a candidate shall successfully complete not less than eight (8) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; and - (ii) seven (7) units from Part B of the Schedule. - (b) A candidate who while enrolled for the Master of Education has completed the requirements of the Graduate Certificate in Professional Development may elect to be awarded the Graduate Certificate following withdrawal from candidature for the Master's award.
+- (a) To be eligible for the award of Master of Education a candidate shall successfully complete not less than eight (8) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; and - (ii) seven (7) units from Part B of the Schedule. - (b) A candidate who while enrolled for the Master of Education has completed the requirements of the Graduate Certificate in Education (TESOL) may elect to be awarded the Graduate Certificate following withdrawal from candidature for the Master's award.